Asian Silver Carp Set To Invade Great Lakes

 “Ontario’s recreational fishery contributes $500 million to the province’s economy each year, our commercial fishery is worth up to $215 million a year, and the Great Lakes ecosystem is priceless,” says Minister Jeffrey.
 “With so much at stake, we have to be prepared.”
 For the Silo, Lacey Williamson.

-2 responses to “Asian Silver Carp Set To Invade Great Lakes”
+2 thoughts on “Asian Silver Carp Set To Invade Great Lakes”

 SIMCOE – The Ontario government is investing $850,000 in the Invasive Species Centre to support ongoing research and management of invasive species across the province.